Azure/AzureStack-Tools/Syndication/readme.md

 ## Working with disconnected Azure Stack

-Additional resources on how to work with disconnected Azure Stack
+Additional resources on how to work with disconnected Azure Stack.
+You can also use the following method to import VM and VM extension.

 ### Importing the VHD
 For detailed steps to use the Portal see: